AZ homeowner guide

 Best for Arizona owners, buyers, builders, and agents who need to know whether the county site-investigation path is still simple enough to trust the low end before design, permit, or alternative-system risk widens the job.
 Arizona site-testing intent is strongest when the page connects county delegation, the Uniform Site Investigation Report, and ADEQ's Type 4 permit sequence instead of pretending a soil test alone decides the project.

 Arizona homeowners usually work through the delegated county program, not directly through ADEQ.
-The permit conversation is usually real only after the county-level site investigation and the Notice of Intent to Construct path are in view.
+The permit conversation gets real only after the county site investigation, county forms, and any Notice of Intent to Construct or Notice of Transfer record are in view.
 The first practical check is usually the office, file path, or reviewer identified in this state workflow: Start with the county or delegated local program that handles onsite wastewater permits for the property.

 Arizona's main wrinkle is delegated county control plus the site-investigation paperwork that often decides whether the homeowner is still on a conventional path.
 That is why this page pairs a planning estimate with official sources, records links, and a local checklist before you move into quote mode.